DMovies - Your platform for thought-provoking cinema

 Once again, Sean baker subverts the American dream by placing the rich and traditional right next to marginalised Americans.
 This time he does one step further by throwing Russian culture into the picture.
 In Tangerine (2015), he inserts trannies a the heart of the American family on Christmas day, while impoverished single mothers experience a lacklustre existence right next to Disney World’s Magic Kingdom, in The Florida project (2017).
 Structurally, Anora has many similarities with Tangerine: both films have sex workers in the lead role, abundant cat fights, a tour of the urban underworld (of West Hollywood and Long Island), feral and yet adorable characters fighting for their dignity by all means available to them, and a crucial touch of empathy.
 A small present becomes a token of solidarity, at the moving final scene of both films.
 Our allegiance lies with the marginalised characters, filthy, horny and greedy as they may be.
 The rich are just vulgar, but not necessarily evil.
 Baker neither victimises nor asks us to pity his rogue heroes.
 Just like the trannies of Tangerine, Ani is unabashed of her lifestyle choices.
 She is a magnificent human being worthy of our respect.

-Anora showed in the Official Competition of the 77th Cannes International Film Festival, and it won the Palme d’Or (the event’s top prize).
+Anora showed in the Official Competition of the 77th Cannes International Film Festival, when this piece was originally written.
+It won the Palme d’Or (the event’s top prize).
+The UK premiere takes place at the BFI London Film Festival, and also at the 28th Tallinn Black Nights Film Festival.
+In cinemas on Friday, November 2nd.
 A hilarious and engaging comedy with just the right touch of humanism.

 By Victor Fraga - 24-05-2024